WHITE PAPERS &

 The Challenge of Low-Temperature Soldering

-Low-temperature solders, especially those containing bismuth, exhibit unique properties that make their implementation challenging.
-Bismuth-containing alloys offer lower melting temperatures, but the brittleness of bismuth hinders the manufacturing of fluxed cored wire, which is essential for certain soldering processes.
-This limitation has led to two approaches for overcoming the challenge: using a high-bismuth solid wire solder with an external flux or employing traditional tin/silver/copper (SAC) flux cored wire solder to rework low-temperature solder joints.
+This limitation leads to two approaches for overcoming the challenge.
+The first involves using a high-bismuth solid wire solder with an external flux.
+The second involves employing traditional tin/silver/copper (SAC) flux cored wire solder to rework low-temperature solder joints.

 Experimental Methodology: Investigating Rework Performance of Low-Temperature Solders